rtharayil/certify-me.github.io/eduTranscript.md

 # hero section
 HeroTitle: Transforming Transcript Management for Universities and Students
-HeroText: InstantTranscript streamlines the secure issuance and management of transcripts, migration, transfer, bonafide, and rank certificates.
+HeroText: EduTranscript streamlines the secure issuance and management of transcripts, migration, transfer, bonafide, and rank certificates.
 HeroImage: assets4/images/verf8.png

-BoxContentTitle: What InstantTranscript Brings to Your Institution
+BoxContentTitle: What EduTranscript Brings to Your Institution
 BoxContentText1: Earn with Every Request
 BoxContentText2: Automate and Optimize
 BoxContentText3: Simplify Student Life